Enhancing Kinematic Performances of Soft Continuum Robots for Magnetic Actuation: Application of the Optimization Framework to Magnetic Actuation

 where $\lambda_{\min}(\cdot)$ denotes the smallest eigenvalue of a matrix. \end{theorem} \begin{proof} Based on the Proposition \ref{pro:2}, the Lipschitz constant of the continuous mapping can be estimated by

 From \eqref{eqn:thm1cond}, it follows that $\lambda_{\min}^{-1}(\bs\Lambda)\mc{L}<1$.
 Then, $\bs\Lambda^{-1}\mb{M}(\bs\theta)\mb{b}$ is a contraction mapping on $\mathbb{R}^{3N}$.
 By Banach’s fixed-point theorem, there exists a unique equilibrium point to \eqref{eqn:stdcontract}. \end{proof} The inequality provides a sufficient condition to guarantee the uniqueness of a globally attractive equilibrium point for any initial condition.
-Notably, the upper bound is solely determined by the material properties: \(E\), \(I\), \(L\), \(M_k\), and is independent of the joint number \(N\) (note that $N\bar{\ell}_i\approx L)$.
+Notably, the upper bound is solely determined by the material properties and is independent of the joint number \(N\) (note that $N\bar{\ell}_i\approx L$).
 The limitation on the external magnetic field strength can be explained by the critical buckling instability of the magneto-elastic material \cite{lu2023mechanics}.
-We found it intriguing that when each joint is magnetized, the resulting upper bound exhibits a striking structural resemblance to that derived in our previous work \cite{wuClosedLoopMagneticControl2024} on magnetic continua, differing only slightly in the coefficients.
-This similarity highlights the underlying consistency in the physical principles governing continuum and discreteness.
+We found it intriguing that when each joint is magnetized, the resulting upper bound exhibits a striking structural resemblance to that derived in previous work \cite{Wu2024Closed} on magnetic continua, differing only slightly in the coefficients.
 Furthermore, Theorem \ref{thm:solunique} also ensures \(\mathbf{S}\) to be invertible.
 By applying Weyl's inequality, one can easily verify that \(\lambda_{\min}(\mathbf{S}) \geq \lambda_{\min}(\boldsymbol{\Lambda}) - \mathcal{L} > 0\).

-Although the upper bound remains a conservative estimate, once the external magnetic field strength exceeds this upper limit, \eqref{eqn:stdcontract} may admit multiple equilibria pertaining to different initial conditions \cite{linKinematicAnalysisMultiSection2022}.
-Therefore, selecting appropriate initial values for the iteration becomes crucial to ensuring convergence and avoiding undesirable behaviors.
-The solution trajectory can be described by the constructed dynamic system $\frac{\mrd\bs\theta}{\mrd t}=-\frac{\pt\mc{E}}{\pt\bs\theta}$ with initial condition $\bs\theta(0)$, which can also be regarded as a gradient flow that minimizes the energy function $\mc{E}(\bs\theta)$.
-We propose the following theorem and lemmas, which guarantee that the solution is bounded and convergent by choosing an appropriate initial condition.